Surbhi-sinha/WeatherAPP/READMEmain.md

 # WeatherAPP
 It is a live application WeatherAPP made by using node.js and APIs.
-You can also access the app via Heroku url which is provided below :-

 ## How to run on the terminal